Entity–attribute–value model: EAV/CR: representing substructure with classes and relationships

 In a simple EAV design, the values of an attribute are simple or primitive data types as far as the database engine is concerned.
-However, in EAV systems used for representation of highly diverse data, it is possible that a given object (class instance) may have substructure: that is, some of its attributes may represent other kinds of objects, which in turn may have substructure, to an arbitrary level of complexity.
+However, in EAV systems used for the representation of highly diverse data, it is possible that a given object (class instance) may have substructure: that is, some of its attributes may represent other kinds of objects, which in turn may have substructure, to an arbitrary level of complexity.
 A car, for example, has an engine, a transmission, etc., and the engine has components such as cylinders.
 (The permissible substructure for a given class is defined within the system's attribute metadata, as discussed later.
 Thus, for example, the attribute "random-access-memory" could apply to the class "computer" but not to the class "engine".)

 To represent substructure, one incorporates a special EAV table where the value column contains references to other entities in the system (i.e., foreign key values into the objects table).
 To get all the information on a given object requires a recursive traversal of the metadata, followed by a recursive traversal of the data that stops when every attribute retrieved is simple (atomic).
 Recursive traversal is necessary whether details of an individual class are represented in conventional or EAV form; such traversal is performed in standard object–relational systems, for example.
 In practice, the number of levels of recursion tends to be relatively modest for most classes, so the performance penalties due to recursion are modest, especially with indexing of object IDs.